MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-audio-not-playing.md

 3. Windows then downloads the device-specific driver from Windows Update.
 4. The downloaded device driver replaces the usbaudio2.sys driver.

-In this scenario, the device cannot be used, and the computer does not have sound.
+In this scenario, the device can't be used, and the computer doesn't have sound.
 The speaker icon on the task bar is marked with an X mark.
 When you select the icon, you receive the following message:

 > Audio services not responding.
 Both the Windows Audio and the Windows Audio End Point Builder services must be running for audio to work correctly.

 ## Cause

-This "audio not playing" problem occurs because the default USB audio 2.0 driver (usbaudio2.sys) uses the WaveRT port for operation but the device-specific driver does not.
+This "audio not playing" problem occurs because the default USB audio 2.0 driver (usbaudio2.sys) uses the WaveRT port for operation but the device-specific driver doesn't.
 However, both drivers use the "wave" reference string when the device interface is registered.

 When the device-specific driver replaces the default driver, the device interface that is created by usbaudio2.sys is still used because the reference strings overlap.
 Therefore, the operating system assumes that the new driver also supports the WaveRT port.
-Because the new driver does not support the WaveRT port, the system cannot access the driver.
+Because the new driver doesn't support the WaveRT port, the system can't access the driver.

 ## Resolution